diogoff/plasma-disruptions/README.md

     - An output file `dst_bolo.hdf` will be created.

-- Depending on the desired prediction goal (either time to disruption or probability of disruption), change to the corresponding directory (either `ttd` or `pd`, respectively).
+- Depending on the desired prediction goal (either time to disruption or probability of disruption), change to the appropriate directory (either `ttd` or `pd`, respectively).

 - Run `model_train.py` to train the model.